Firfi/content-editors/README.md

 4) Install js dependency packages: 'bower install'
 5) Install deploy dependencies: 'npm install'
 6) Build project: 'grunt'
-7) Run tests: 'grunt test' // it uses google-chrome
+7) Run tests: 'grunt test'
+It uses google-chrome for tests.
+If you run it by ssh then you could change browser to 'PhantomJS' in karma.conf.js or just omit this step.

+* To deploy demo site, change directory to topico-content-editors-f5dd and

+1) bower install
+2) npm install